-For each performance obligation fulfilled in time the Group recognizes the revenues in time through the assessment of the progress in fulfilling that performance obligation entirely.
-The purpose of such assessment is to present the transfer of control of the goods or services promised to a customer client (i.e. the fulfilment of the performance obligation by the supplier).
+For each performance obligation fulfilled in time SC Electromagnetica SA recognizes the revenues in time through the assessment of the progress in fulfilling that performance obligation entirely.
+The purpose of such assessment is to present the transfer of control of the goods or services promised to a customer client (i.e. the fulfillment of the performance obligation by the supplier).